European Industry: Socio-economic value of epoxy resins

 Food and water: Epoxies are applied to food cans to prevent corrosion and prolong shelf-life, resulting in the production of a smaller quantity of food waste.
 Other packaging materials – such as glass – would result in higher prices for consumers.
 In processing machines, epoxies shield foods from being tainted and vice versa, improving hygiene standards and lowering maintenance costs.
 Epoxy resins prevent corrosion and leaks in steel and concrete composite pipes and tanks.
 Without epoxy resins, road works to fix water pipe damage would last longer and cause greater traffic jams.

 Home and leisure: Epoxy resins reduce weight, increase responsiveness and extend product lifetime in a number of sports kits fabricated in Europe.
 They are also sold as sealants, adhesives and mortars to repair wood and plastic resulting in strong, durable and resistant repair joints.
 You can read more about how to correctly handle epoxy resins in our Consumer Safety section.

 To read about other uses of epoxy resins, visit the applications section

 THE EUROPEAN EPOXY INDUSTRY

-Members of the Epoxy Resin Committee (ERC) produce epoxies in factories located in Germany, Spain, the Netherlands, the Czech Republic, Poland, Switzerland.
+Members of Epoxy Europe produce epoxies in factories located in Germany, Spain, the Netherlands, the Czech Republic, Poland, Switzerland.

 Chart: Epoxy European production 1975-2012